-- 1. The DTA must be accessed and downloaded from the Action button in the MSAA Online Assessment System at http://www.msaaassessment.org/.
+- The DTA must be accessed and downloaded from the "Actions" drop-down menu in the MSAA Online Assessment System at www.msaaassessment.org.
 Each DTA is specific to the form, or version, of the test that is assigned to the student.
 The DTA is required for use throughout test administration. - 2.
-Gray, italicized text in the directions provides instructions for the TA on what to point to in the items and should not be read aloud to the student. - 3.
+Gray italicized text in the directions provides instructions for the TA on what to point to in the items and should not be read aloud to the student.
+NOTE: In the science DTAs, instructions for the TA are in black italicized text. - 3.
 Read the directions, passages, items, and answer option text exactly as written, reading with a consistent rate of speed and tone of voice, as appropriate. - 4.
 Be familiar with and utilize the alternative text, as appropriate.
-Alternative text is written in gray italics and appears in brackets.
+Alternative text is written in gray italics and appears in brackets (science alternative text is black italicized).
 Two types are provided in the DTA: - a.
 Alternative text for all students includes standardized descriptive statements for data tables, charts, graphs, timelines, and equations to be read aloud to all students. - b.
 Alternative text for students with a visual impairment includes descriptive statements for data tables, charts, graphs, and any other graphics necessary for appropriate interaction with the items (e.g., an answer option that is a graphic with no accompanying text or a graphic that provides contextual clues for a sighted student).
 All language referring to students with a visual impairment is inclusive of students who are blind or visually impaired.